crroush/cmake_template/README.md

 ### CMAKE Template
-This project serves an example of how to setup a cmake project in what is hopefully a straight forward way, vs some of the other cmake examples that are out there.  cmake has so many options and can be difficult to debug it is easy to create a lot of bloat.
+This project serves as an example of how to setup a cmake project in what is hopefully a straight forward way, vs some of the other cmake examples that are out there.  cmake has so many options and can be difficult to debug it is easy to create a lot of bloat.